mhotan/CityBikeDataExplorer/README.md

 ####Running the RESTful web service
 <p>
 * To run the web server.
-Execute "./gradlew clean build && java -jar server/build/libs/gs-rest-service-0.1.0.jar" while in the root directory of the project in your terminal.
+Execute "./gradlew clean build && java -jar server/build/libs/citibike-rest-service-0.1.0.jar" while in the root directory of the project in your terminal.
 This will rebuild the project and run an embedded tomcat server.
 * Now the you can connect to http://localhost port: 8080.
-Try http://localhost:8080/greeting?name=Your_Name to make a rest call and get a response.

 #### Running under Vagrant
 * To start the VM, run `vagrant up` in the project directory.
 The first time, this will initialize the VM, which might take 10-30 minutes and ~500MB bandwidth.